Skip to main content

 Required Settings:

-• External Proxy: Set to true if using an external proxy
+• External Proxy: Set to true if components speak to a central ZeroMQ proxy rather than speaking direclty to each other

 • Pub Socket: Publishing socket configuration